3.2 UVIS Data Calibration Steps

 - Reference files:

-This step populates the data quality array by reading a table of known bad pixels for the detector, as stored in the Bad Pixel reference table, as well as the sink pixel mask (BPIXTAB and SNKCFILE,
+This step initializes the data quality array by reading a table of known bad pixels for the detector, as stored in the Bad Pixel reference table, BPIXTAB

 Table 3.2: Data quality array flags for UVIS files